DEIS-Tools/uppaal-models/Demos/Stratego/cartpole/README.md

 ![agent template](./imgs/agent-screenshot.png)

 The observable state space for the agent is 4-dimensional and consists of the position and velocity of the cart, the angle of the pole and the velocity with which the pole is falling.
 In the initial location of the model, all these variables are instantiated with a random value between -0.05 and 0.05.
 The main location for the CartPole model is when it is alive.
 Here the position of the cart and the angle of the pole are set to change according to the corresponding velocities.
 On the other hand, the velocities are updated by a set of functions which are described in detail in [the paper][3] by Florian,
 R. (2007).
 They are quite intricate and depends on the mass of the cart, the mass and length of the pole and the magnitude of the force that gets applied.

+In this model, the functions are written up so it is easy to change these values but by default they are set to match the configuration of the Gymnasium environment that this model is supposed to correspond to.

 ![acceleration functions](./imgs/functions-screenshot.png)